e0gen/e0gen/README.md

 ### :man_technologist: &nbsp;About Me :

 I am a Lead .Net Backend Software Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">.

-Of course, I am not limited to this.
-I have acted as front-end, Full-stack, DevOps and even Scrum Master roles.
+Of course, I am not limited to this - for 11 years of professional work, I have acted as an Architect, Full-stack, Front-end, DevOps and even Scrum Master.

 - 🔭 I’m working as a Lead Sorftware Engineer and contributing to frontend and backend for building web applications.
+- 😪 Most of the time I work on closed client solutions, so my hub is not as well filled in years as I would like.
+- 📈 Sometimes I might be interested in full-time career opportunities in an interesting project.
+Feel free to contact me.
+- 🌍 I’m open for relocation.
+English B2.
 - 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-e0gen-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/e0gen)

 ---